How Retail Brands Build Loyalty Beyond Price Cuts

 5. Focus on the Shopping Experience, Not Discounts

 Retail brands that succeed are the ones that care about how buying feels as part of retail customer loyalty.
-A speedy checkout process, visibility into order updates, smooth navigation and responsive help all influence how customers perceive an experience.
+A speedy checkout process, visibility into order updates, smooth navigation and responsive help all influence how you perceive an experience.

 Seventy-three percent of consumers say customer experience is one of the primary reasons for choosing what to buy.
 This supports ways to build loyalty without discounts rather than relying on price cuts.